 Visit Blackwell’s Bookshop

 Blackwell’s Bookshop started in Oxford, and you can visit its flagship store.
 Our city tour guide advised us to visit Blackwell’s Bookshop because of its interesting size.
-On the outside, it seems like a very small, quaint bookshop.
-But, once inside, it goes on and on, like some kind of magic trick.

 There are multiple floors and rooms that you can really get lost in here.
 If you like books, you’ll find this place interesting.